veetiveeti/vue-equipment-inventory/README.md

-# Old-School D&D Item Inventory
+# Old-School D&D Equipment Inventory
 First Vue.js project.

 Getting familiar with Vue.js by list rendering an array of dungeoneering equipment, and creating interactivity by a simple add functionality.